-Warm up your winter with a delicious, exclusive chowder recipe from Matthew Register of Southern Smoke BBQ!
+Warm up your fall with a delicious, exclusive chowder recipe from Matthew Register of Southern Smoke BBQ!
 This recipe, along with a culinary exploration of some of the South’s tastiest areas, will be featured in Matthew’s new cookbook, Southern Smoke.
 Whether you’re a culinary novice or a seasoned pro, Matthew’s book makes the perfect addition to any cook’s home library.
-You can preorder your copy now on Amazon.

 The idea for collard chowder was partly inspired by clam chowder, one of my favorite cool-weather treats. . . but also by thrift.
 I desperately wanted to find a recipe that could make the most of the extra cooking liquid that normally goes down the drain after cooking huge piles of collards.
 Just like clam chowder, this soup features heavy cream and potatoes.
 However, clams and collards are not a classic combination!
 Instead, I switched out the protein for the classic collard companion: country ham.
 From there it was a matter of dialing in the spices.
 I originally tried it as a spicy soup, featuring cayenne.
 However, I eventually realized this soup was more delicious with a mixture of turmeric and black pepper.